Skip to content

 """Solve the Tower of Hanoi problem f(i)"""

-# If only one disc remains on src, move it to tar
+# If there is only one disk left in src, move it directly to tar

 if i == 1: